-The Audit Committee or a delegate of the Audit Committee pre-approves, or provides pursuant to preapprovals policies and procedures for the pre-approval of, all audit and non-audit services provided by its independent registered public accounting firm.
+The Audit Committee or a delegate of the Audit Committee pre-approves, or provides pursuant to pre-approvals policies and procedures for the pre-approval of, all audit and non-audit services provided by its independent registered public accounting firm.
 This policy is set forth in the charter of the Audit Committee and is available at http://ir.unitybiotechnology.com/investor-relations.

-The Audit Committee approved all of the audit, audit-related, tax and other services provided by EY for 2020 and the estimated costs of those services.
+The Audit Committee approved all of the audit, audit-related, tax, and other services provided by EY for the fiscal year ended December 31, 2022 and the estimated costs of those services.
 Actual amounts billed, to the extent in excess of the estimated amounts, are periodically reviewed and approved by the Audit Committee.